SecOpsPete/jira-projects-lab/jira-support-environment/README.md

 ---

-## 🔧 Rule 1 — Auto‑Close Tickets With No Customer Response
+## 🔧 Rule 1 — Auto‑Close Tickets With No Stakeholder Response
 ### **Purpose**
 If a ticket is in *Waiting for Customer* and the customer does not reply for 3 days, it should automatically close.